 I wanted to make a work of art from an array of arrowheads.
-I decided to mount them in a shadowbox I’d repurposed.
+I decided to mount them in part of an old shadowbox I’d repurposed.

 Many of you know we lost my brother very unexpectedly recently.
 It’s always so hard to grapple with the loss of a loved one in these circumstances.